 Sometimes, magic can be used not just to entertain, but to actually influence.
-Our number one trick earned its spot from the sheer power of its performance.
-Creating a trick utilizing some newly discovered scientific principles, Robert-Houdin used this in his show when the Emperor Napoleon III sent the magician to Algeria to help temper those on the verge of an uprising.
+Our number one best magic trick ever earned its spot from the sheer power of its performance.
+Creating a trick utilizing some newly discovered scientific principles, Robert-Houdin used his in his show when Emperor Napoleon III sent the magician to Algeria to help temper those on the verge of an uprising.
 Robert-Houdin presented a small box and had a young child from the audience come up on stage to lift it to demonstrate how light it was.
 Robert-Houdin then asked one of the strongest men in the audience to join him on stage.
 With a wave of his hand, Robert-Houdin was able to "sap" the spectator's strength from him.
 When the man tried to lift the box, he could not, no matter how hard he tried.
 Robert-Houdin framed the illusion as a demonstration of French superiority and, in a story that has since become mythical in nature, was able to avert a possible revolution with a magic trick.

 The Magic Oracle is a FREE site but I still must pay dastardly server fees!
 Please, donate ANY amount... $1, $5, $10, why not $1 million?